How are wetsuits designed?

 Wetsuit design process

-The first wetsuits were designed to be used in the military in the 1930s and 40’s so divers could stay in cold water for longer.
-This was after neoprene rubber was invented in the 1930s.
-Wetsuits have been changed and improved significantly over the decades.
+The first wetsuits were designed to be used in the military in the 1930s and ’40s, so divers could stay in cold water longer.
+This was after neoprene rubber was invented in the 1930s by DuPont.
+Wetsuits changed and have been improved significantly over the decades.
 However, a modern wetsuit has to tick the right boxes to be a good product.
-This is a combination between panel layout and panel sizes, styling, neoprene thickness, neoprene type and quality, flexibility (foam elongation), softness, colour, seam construction and total seam length, and zip construction.
-These points all influence the price of the final product.
+This is a combination of panel layout and panel sizes, styling, neoprene thickness, neoprene type and quality, flexibility (foam elongation), softness, colour, seam construction and total seam length, and zip construction.
+These factors all influence the price of the final product.
 How are wetsuits designed?
-To get to the ultimate wetsuit, a good design has to be combined with the right material choices that have to be made by the wetsuit designer.
+To create the ultimate wetsuit, a good design has to be combined with the right material choices that have to be made by the wetsuit designer.

 Research and wetsuit types

-Firstly the designer defines the type of wetsuit he is designing.
-For this instance, we take a 5/4 mm high-end chest zip wetsuit as an example.
+Firstly, the designer defines the type of wetsuit he is designing.
+For this instance, we’ll discuss a 5/4 mm high-end chest zip wetsuit as an example.
 Market research is done to make sure the right wetsuit is designed with competitive features, performance, and price.

 Panel layout and wetsuit styling

-How are wetsuits designed?
-To get to the ultimate wetsuit, a good design has to be combined with the right material choices that have to be made by the wetsuit designer.
-The design process starts with (analog or digitally) sketching out the seam of the wetsuit.
+To design the ultimate wetsuit, a good design has to be combined with the right material choices.
+The design process starts with (analogue or digitally) sketching out the seam of the wetsuit.
 This can be done on paper first, but quickly becomes a digital 2d, or sometimes 3d drawing.
-This drawing has different views of the wetsuit to visualize the panel layout, this includes zip placements, an indication of the main features and logo placements.
+This drawing shows different views of the wetsuit to visualize the panel layout.
+This includes zip placements, an indication of the main features and logo placements.

 The seam placement defines the final panel layout and the generic styling of the wetsuit.
-Seams are not there to make a wetsuit look good, they are strictly functional they can, however, make a wetsuit look good or bad at the same time.
+Seams are not there to make a wetsuit look good, they are strictly functional.
+They can, however, make a wetsuit look good or bad.
 Seams are strategically placed to avoid irritation or rash on the inside of the seams.
 The best seam placement is developed to avoid restriction while moving around.
 Seams are used to make up the panel layout, which is influenced by the neoprene thickness used in different parts of the body.
 Thinner neoprene is used in areas that need more flexibility, such as the armpits.
 Thicker neoprene is used on the chest, back and upper legs to keep the body warmer.
-No one likes an ugly wetsuit so styling has a big impact on the panel layout, but when designed right, form follows function.
+No one likes an ugly wetsuit, so styling has a big impact on the panel layout, but when designed right, form follows function.

-After the panel layout and styling have been and finetuned it’s time to select the right materials for this wetsuit.
-Depending on the wetsuit manufacturer used, there are multiple types of neoprene foam, neoprene outside and inside lining to choose from.
+After the panel layout and styling have been finetuned, it’s time to select the right materials for the wetsuit.
+There are multiple types of neoprene foam, neoprene outside and inside lining to choose from.
 The type of foam and linings selected are the main factor in the price calculation of the final product.
-High-end wetsuits use extremely flexible, soft and light neoprene foam laminated with ultra-stretch lining types to make up the best wetsuit.
-The lining colour has to be selected, this is most commonly black, as black absorbs the heat from the sun the best, so a black suit is warmer than a light-colored one.
+High-end wetsuits use extremely flexible, soft and light neoprene foam laminated with ultra-stretch lining types.
+The lining colour has to be selected, this is most commonly black, as black absorbs the heat from the sun the best.
+So a black wetsuit is warmer than a light-coloured one.
 Black also doesn’t get dirty and doesn’t fade over time, so you look fresh a lot longer.

 After that, the seam construction has to be defined.
-A basic winter wetsuit will have glued and blindstitched (GBS) outside seams without any reinforcements.
-A more high-end wetsuit will have a rubber sealed outside seams applied on top of the blindstitch seams.
+A basic winter wetsuit will have glued and blind stitched (GBS) outside seams without any reinforcements.
+A more high-end wetsuit will have a rubber sealed outside seams applied on top of the blind stitch seams.
 For extra seam reinforcement, a neoprene inside tape can be added on all or some seams.
-This also prevents seam rash to the skin.
+This prevents seam rash to the skin.
 Reinforcement patches can be used to strengthen certain stress points or areas where multiple seams or different panel thicknesses come together.

 The flattened out wetsuit panels or patterns should be laid out on a sheet of neoprene to calculate the yield rate.
 This is the cutting efficiency and determines the amount of waste material, production efficiency and cost.
-The bigger and more complex each pattern, the bigger the material waist.
+The bigger and more complex each pattern, the more material waste.
 Smaller, more rectangular patterns make for a better yield rate and less waste.
 There is a fine balance between minimal seam design, price and waist yield rate.
-Wetsuits with fewer seams have a lower probability of causing seam irritation and this leads to fewer seams potentially starting to leak, but fewer seams mean bigger panels and more waste material so a higher price.
+Wetsuits with fewer seams have a lower probability of causing seam irritation and this leads to fewer seams potentially starting to leak.
+But fewer seams mean bigger panels and more waste material so a higher price.
 Small panels mean less waste material, but more seams.
-This takes longer to stitch, so the labor cost will go up and there is more room for error and leaky seams over time.
+This takes longer to stitch, so the labour cost will go up and there is more room for error and leaky seams over time.

 The ultimate wetsuit

-After the designer is happy with his design, seam placements, colours, and logos, the wetsuit starts its prototyping phase.
-The wetsuit factory makes a prototype based on the final design for the designer to review.
+After the designer is happy with the design, seam placements, colours and logos, the wetsuit starts its prototyping phase.
+A prototype is made based on the final design for the designer to review.
 The factory will be in close contact with the designer to discuss problem areas or changes that are required to ensure the best possible product that is optimized for future bulk production.